mdn/curriculum/curriculum/2-core/2-semantic-html.md

 - The anatomy of an HTML element — element, opening tag, content, closing tag, attributes.

-- What [void elements](https://developer.mozilla.org/docs/Glossary/Void_element) (also known as empty elements) are, and how they differ from standard elements.
+- What [void elements](https://developer.mozilla.org/docs/Glossary/Void_element) (also known as empty elements) are, and how they differ from other elements.

 Resources: